ASIA

 Share this post

 To be completely honest, I hadn’t heard a whole lot about Macao before I visited.
 However, after indulging in the most incredible gastronomy, having truly unforgettable experiences, and making wonderful memories, I’m left wondering how I hadn’t visited sooner.
-After all, it has temples, it had tea— what more could I want?
+After all, it has temples, it has tea— what more could I want?

 This small yet vibrant place is the perfect blend of cultural richness and modern luxury, and whether you’re walking through colonial streets or enjoying futuristic exhibits, Macao has an allure that is hard to resist—especially for a solo traveller.